-Initially active between 1979 and 1987, 23 Skidoo released a series of hugely influential records fusing post-punk, dub, industrial, world and hip-hop styles.
-Signature singles include Last Words, Tearing Up The plans, Coup and Language.
-Albums include Seven Songs, The Culling Is Coming and Urban Gamelan.
-In 2000 the group returned with a self-titled album, 23 Skidoo, and emerged again in 2012 for a select few London performances.
+Initially active between 1979 and 1987, acclaimed London collective 23 Skidoo released a series of highly influential records fusing post-punk, dub, industrial, world and hip-hop styles.
+Signature singles include Last Words, Tearing Up the Plans, Coup and Language.
+Albums by Skidoo include Seven Songs, Urban Gamelan and the challenging Culling Is Coming.
+In 2000 the group returned with an eponymous fourth album, 23 Skidoo, and emerged again in 2012 for a series of select live dates and to soundtrack documentary film Beyond Time.

 As well as enthusiastic reviews, the North London Poly show also earned them their first major feature, written by Paul Morley and published in NME in April.
 The developing buzz around the group saw their live shows constantly reviewed, although even at this early stage, Skidoo were wary of fleeting hip credibility.
 'We've been dumped in with the funk thing,' Fritz told Pacemaker fanzine.
 'We really like funk music, but there's a lot of other things there.
 We've radically changed since the old single, though I don't think it's bad for what it is.
 Maybe it will all fall through in three months.
 You know, we'll have the 23 Skidoo backlash.
 I don't think, with the music we'repaying, we're ever going to get really big audiences anyway.'